 Administrative Internship Program

 This administrative internship program is open to rising high school seniors, college students and graduate students.
-There will be opportunities available in many departments.
 Each department will contribute to the education and learning enhancement by developing goals and projects specific to the intern’s needs.
 The internship is not structured to provide opportunities to shadow clinical physicians or conduct research in a wet lab environment.
 Some of the departments are: